 5. Clear obstructions from your view of the road.
-Verify that the windscreen wipers and washers work, and that your dashboard and windscreen are free of obstructions.
-You will need to replace your windscreen wiper blades if they are damaged or more than 1 year old.
-And, if there are any chips or cracks in your windscreen, you will need to have it replaced as well.
+If there are any chips or cracks in your windscreen, you will need to have it replaced.
 Remove distractions, such as sat navs, air fresheners and mobiles, from blocking your view.

 Remember, you must get an MOT for your vehicle by the third anniversary of its registration, or if it’s over three years old, by the anniversary of its last MOT.
 If your car fails its MOT, it is illegal to be driven—unless it is being driven to be repaired or to an MOT.

 Top tip: Go to your local council MOT centre to have your car’s MOT test.
 They are open to the public and only perform MOT tests, not repairs, so there is no added incentive to find extra problems.
 You can go to ukmot.com to find a centre.